minneymickey2006/Weather_ELT_Snowflake_Airbyte_Airflow/README.md

 # Weatherstack
-To provide meaningful insights to weather changes based on different parameters such as humidity, temperature and wind speed.
+To provide meaningful insights to weather changes based on different parameters such as humidity, temperature, pressure, weather codes and wind speed.

 # Workflow
 Extraction of datasets